General information and tips for prospective fellowship applicants

 • Award amount $5,000

-• Must be a full time student with freshmen, sophomore, or junior standing, pursuing a Chemical, Civil, Computer Science/Computer, Electrical, Environmental, Material, Mechanical, Petroleum engineering, Safety, Construction, Information Technology or Cyber-security degree
+• Must be a full-time student with freshman, sophomore, or junior standing, pursuing a Chemical, Civil, Computer Science/Computer, Electrical, Environmental, Material, Mechanical, Petroleum engineering, Safety, Construction, Information Technology, or Cyber-security degree

 • Students must be a SHPE Member